NIMO: a Nonlinear Interpretable MOdel: Related Work

 \section{Related Work}

 \textbf{Interpretability in machine learning.} Interpretability refers to the capacity to express what a model has learned and the factors influencing its outputs in a manner that is clear and understandable to humans.
 In the literature, the two terms interpretability and explainability are sometimes used interchangeably.
 However, they have subtle yet important differences.
 Explainability focuses on providing reasons for the model's output.
 Most of the methods, especially in deep learning, provide post-hoc explanations.
 The most popular ones include LIME~\citep{ribeiro2016should}, SHAP~\citep{lundberg2017unified} and Grad-CAM~\citep{selvaraju2020grad}.
-On the other hand, interpretability focuses on understanding the inner mechanisms and decision processes of the model, and most of the methods involve inherently understandable models, such as decision trees~\citep{wu2017beyond, wu2021optimizing}, Lasso~\citep{tibshirani1996regression} and Explainable Boosting Machines~\citep{lou2013accurate}.
-Often, simple interpretability comes at the cost of reduced expressivity.
-The literature on interpretable machine learning is vast and we refer readers to~\citep{rudin2022interpretable, molnar2025} for a more in-depth review.
-In this work, we develop a model that has a straightforward interpretability and that, at the same time, is very expressive and flexible.
+On the other hand, interpretability focuses on understanding the inner mechanisms and decision processes of the model, and most of the methods that claimed to be interpretable involve inherently understandable models, such as decision trees~\citep{wu2017beyond, wu2021optimizing}, Lasso~\citep{tibshirani1996regression} and Explainable Boosting Machines~\citep{lou2013accurate}.
+The literature on interpretable machine learning is vast and we refer readers to~\citet{rudin2022interpretable} and~\citet{molnar2025} for a more in-depth review.

-\textbf{Interpretability of linear models.} Linear models are inherently interpretable.
-They model the relationship between features and the target variable as a linear combination, making the effect of each feature easy to understand and quantify~\citep{molnar2025}.
-For example, consider a linear regression model used to predict the risk of heart disease based on a set of clinical features.
-Then, the coefficient associated with a specific clinical feature represents the change in the predicted risk when that feature increases by one unit, assuming all other feature values remain fixed.
-Methods like Lasso regularization~\citep{tibshirani1996regression} can be further applied to achieve sparse feature selection and focus on the most relevant features.
-However, linear models have limited expressiveness and fail to capture complex relationships among the features.
-In this work, we maintain the interpretability of linear models and, at the same time, we increase the model expressiveness through a neural network.